 There are so many benefits to gain from a vegetarian path.
-Foods derived from animals are known to contain so much fat and other components that may not be beneficial to the bodily system.
+Foods derived from animals contain so much fat and other components that may not benefit the bodily system.
 In turn, most people choose to feed strictly on vegetarian diets for these reasons.
+Some benefits include:

-One of the main benefits of following a vegetarian diet is the consumption of less saturated fats (x) found in meat and other protein diets.
-Foods such as legumes, fruits, vegetables and whole grains are rich in substances that are known to reduce cholesterol levels in the body.
+One of the significant benefits of following a vegetarian diet is consuming less saturated fats (x) found in meat and other protein diets.
+Diets that follow vegetables, fermented dairy foods (yogurt) and nuts versus processed grains prove a better diet for your heart health.
+Foods such as legumes, fruits, vegetables and whole grains are rich in substances known to reduce cholesterol levels in the body.

-According to studies, people who base their diets strictly on vegetables and their derivatives tend to have lower risks of developing chronic diseases and lower risks of getting high blood pressure than non-vegetarians are (x).
+According to studies, people who base their diets strictly on vegetables and their derivatives tend to have lower risks of developing chronic diseases and lower chances of getting high blood pressure than non-vegetarians are. (x)

-Studies have shown that consuming a significant amount of vegetables and fruits can help an individual in reducing the risks of developing certain cancers.
-Studies offer evidence that vegetarians suffer less from cancer than non-vegetarians (x).
+Studies have shown that consuming a significant amount of vegetables and fruits can help you reduce the risk of developing certain cancers.
+Studies offer evidence vegetarians suffer less from cancer than non-vegetarians. (x)

-Moreover, studies demonstrate that eliminating red meat in one’s diet often reduces the risk of colon cancer.
-Red meat has been associated with cancer because of the naturally occurring chemicals that are formed during the digestion of meat.
-These chemicals have been reported to damage the cells lining the bowel and may lead to cancer (x).
+Moreover, studies show that eliminating red meat from your diet often reduces the risk of colon cancer.
+Red meat may cause cancer because of the naturally occurring chemicals formed during the digestion of meat.
+Research has reported that these chemicals damage the cells lining the bowels and may lead to cancer. (x)

 Disadvantage of Vegetarianism

-Anytime a large chunk of food options is taken away from the diet, there will likely be nutritional deficiencies.
-And for vegetarians, especially vegans, there is the high possibility of exhibiting a diet low in vitamins D and B12 (x), along with zinc, calcium and riboflavin.
+Any time you take away a sizable chunk of food options from the diet, there will probably be nutritional deficiencies.
+And for vegetarians, especially vegans, there is a high possibility of exhibiting a diet low in vitamins D and B12, (x) along with zinc, calcium and riboflavin.

-Since vitamin B12 is found in animal products only, vegans are mostly prone to be deficient of the nutrient.
-Therefore, it is recommended to take supplements or consume foods that are fortified with these nutrients.
+Since vitamin B12 is in animal products only, vegans are primarily prone to be deficient in the nutrient.
+Therefore, the recommendation is to take supplements or consume foods fortified with these nutrients. (x)

-One of the main reasons why most people ignore the thought of becoming a vegetarian is the fear of less consumption of protein and its plausible consequences.
+One of the principal reasons most people ignore becoming a vegetarian is the fear of less protein consumption and its likely consequences.
 But interestingly, this concern is not as severe as some perceive it to be.

 The more enlightened you become living as a vegetarian, you will discover hidden gems that contain high protein like tofu, tempeh, cottage cheese and other legumes.

-Sometimes it is quite difficult for a vegetarian to dine out in restaurants or bistros.
-Most restaurants base their menus on meats and have limited offers to vegetarians.
-Unfortunately, removing meat from a meal does not necessarily mean that an individual is getting a balanced, healthy meal, so eating out might not even meet your body’s overall nutritional needs.
+Sometimes it is pretty tricky for a vegetarian to dine out in restaurants or cafes.
+Most restaurants base their menus on meats and have limited offers for vegetarians.
+Unfortunately, removing meat from a meal does not necessarily mean that you are getting a balanced, healthy meal, so eating out might not meet your body’s overall nutritional needs.

 Repetitive Explanation During Dinner

-When you are dining with family and friends, you will always have to ensure that they understand your preference, so it can be awkward when you tell a host that you cannot consume the offered foods.
+When you are dining with family and friends, you will always have to ensure that they understand your preference, hopefully before you arrive.
+That way, there are no awkward moments when you tell a host that you cannot consume the offered foods.